ACETAMINOPHEN (a set a MEE noe fen) treats mild to moderate pain. It may also be used to reduce fever.

 They need to know if you have any of these conditions:

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be used in children as young as 12 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be used in children as young as 12 years for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.